kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    that we try to reprieve the victims.
 With a custom scoring functions we could change influence the placement of the preemptor in order to optimize for the reducing the preemption cost.
 Such change can be designed and implemented as a dedicated, follow up KEP.

+1. Specific in place reprieval method

+   The in place reprieval proposed in this KEP works by reusing the Filter plugins on preemptor pods.
+   However, this can lead to superflous checks especially for scheduling constraints of preemptor pods that cannot be influenced by "reprieval" of victim.
+We can see a future, where for the improved performance we will introduce a new method that will allow us to perform a more focused in place reprieval check.

+1. Other in place reprieval improvements

+   We can also improve the in place reprieval proposed in this KEP by adding a special check that would allow plugins to decide whether a given pod contains any inter pod constraints.
+If the Pod does not have any such constraints, we would know that it's safe to reprieve all victims on the nodes that were not selected for the preemptor pods.
+This can provide a significant performance gain in large scale clusters for workloads without inter pod constraints.

 ### Test Plan